 Capital One SavorOne Dining Rewards

-This credit card is geared toward people who spend more on dining and groceries because it offers 3x cash back on dining and 2x on groceries, while earning 1x on everything else.
+This credit card is geared toward people who spend more on dining and groceries because it offers good cash back on these categories.

-The Capital One balance transfer fee is the same at 3%, but the interest rate is a little higher, ranging from 16.24% to 24.99% once the introductory rate expires.
+The Capital One balance transfer fee is the same, but the interest rate is a little higher.

 Capital One Cards Offering 0% APR on New Purchases

 Capital One also offers some cards that do not charge interest on new purchases as an introductory offer.

 One of my friends used a zero interest purchase offer on some much-needed repairs for her home.
 She was otherwise debt-free but didn’t want to deplete her emergency cash reserves to replace her furnace.
 Instead, she applied for a new credit card that offered 0% APR on new purchases, then focused on paying

 The Capital One VentureOne Rewards card is a no-annual-fee credit card that earns miles for every $1 you spend.
 You’ll receive a sign-up bonus, but you won’t receive a 0% balance transfer option with this card, but all purchases are interest-free for a certain period of time.